Piolets d'Or 2014, the big list

 The complete list of all 2013 ascents taken into consideration by the Piolets d'Or, from which the choice of nominees for the Piolets d'Or 2014 will be made.

 And so we're now in the third round.
-After announcing the the Lifetime Achievement Award will go to American alpinist John Roskelley, and after nominating the internationl jury comprised of George Lowe, Erri De Luca, Catherine Destivelle, Denis Urubko, Lin Sung Muk and Karin Steinbach, here's the "Super big list" of climbs carried out in 2013 that struck a cord with the organisers of the 22nd Piolets d'Or.
+After announcing that the Lifetime Achievement Award will go to American alpinist John Roskelley, and after nominating the internationl jury comprised of George Lowe, Erri De Luca, Catherine Destivelle, Denis Urubko, Lin Sung Muk and Karin Steinbach, here's the "Super big list" of climbs carried out in 2013 that struck a cord with the organisers of the 22nd Piolets d'Or.
 A selection of climbs will be chosen from this list and these nominees will be in the running for the prestigious award, scheduled to take place from 26 - 29 March in Courmayeur and Chamonix.

 The list is split into geographical regions and it's clear that just being mentioned in this list is already important recognition.
 The organisers state the following: "This preliminary list of major ascents during 2013 was compiled by Claude Gardien (Vertical Magazine) and Lindsay Griffin (American Alpine Journal).
 The following is a representative list of significant, innovative ascents during 2013 that comply with the Piolets d'Or charter.
 Several ascents not executed in pure alpine style are also included because of their considerable importance.
 Grades are those quoted by the first ascensionists; in the case of new routes and first free ascents they remain unconfirmed.
 Note that some web links may not convey a completely true picture of events, but are currently the best available."

 A new route on the east face between Groucho Marx and the Boivin Diaferia by Max Bionnet and Sebastien Ratel.
 The third pitch of 750m Borat was led free at 7b, while the fourth was led at 7a with some aid, but followed free at 7b.